xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.3.1 =
+* now using standard dashicons font for all icons
+* list search results now retained on navigation back to the list page
+* "auto-paragraphs" setting offers more flexible options

 = 1.7.3 =
 * updated WP_Session class to version 1.2.2